Yiyuanzmeijia/wushangshu-decision-engine/README.md

 Most systems can:

-- describe situations
+- describe a situation
 - evaluate options
-- select strategies
+- recommend strategies

-But fail at one key aspect:
+But they cannot answer:

-> **How strategies change over time**
+> **How should a decision evolve over time?**

-Wushangshu focuses on:
+Wushangshu solves this by modeling:

-- representing strategy as state
+- strategy as state
-- defining transformations between states
-- enabling dynamic decision evolution
+- decisions as transitions
+- adaptation as an executable process

 ---

-## Transition Engine (核心亮點)
+## Transition Engine

-The Transition Engine models decision-making as:
+The system models decision-making as:

 State → Rule → New State

 ### Components

+- **State**
-- **State** → current situation + strategy
+  Current situation + strategy

+- **Condition**
-- **Condition** → when a rule applies
+  When a rule is applicable

-- **Trigger** → when change is activated
+- **Trigger**
+  When change should occur

-- **Transformation** → how state changes
+- **Transformation**
+  How the strategy evolves

 ---

 ## Quick Start